Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-In addition, the testing policy allows the government to isolate individuals with positive test results.
-Therefore, the control $\alpha$ also has an impact on the effective transmission rate of the disease.
+In addition, the testing policy allows the government to isolate positively-tested individuals.
 More precisely, without any testing policy, \textit{i.e.} $\alpha=1$, the government cannot isolate contaminated individuals efficiently.
 In this case, all infected people spread the disease, and the transmission rate of the virus is given by $\beta$.
-Conversely, if a testing policy is put into place by the government, \textit{i.e.} when $\alpha<1$, we consider that individuals with positive test results can be isolated, and as a consequence less infected people spread the disease.
+Conversely, if a testing policy is implemented by the government, \textit{i.e.} $\alpha<1$, we consider that individuals with positive test results can be isolated, and as a consequence less infected people spread the disease.
 In this case, the effective transmission rate is lower.
-We however do not assume that the impact of the testing policy on the volatility of $S$ and $I$, and on the transmission rate has the same magnitude.
-Indeed, we expect a lower reduction of the effective transmission rate, compared to the volatility reduction for a given policy $\alpha$.
-This should be understood as a manifestation of the fact that it is easier to reduce the uncertainty on the number of infected people, compared to actually isolate individuals who have been identified as infected.
-We thus assume a linear dependency with respect to $\alpha$ for the volatility of both $S$ and $I$, while the effective transmission rate is chosen equal to $\beta \sqrt{\alpha}$, so that the number of infected people spreading the disease at time $t$ is given by $\sqrt{\alpha} I_t$.
+We however do not assume that the impact of the testing policy on the volatility of $S$ and $I$, and on the transmission rate has the same magnitude: we expect a lower reduction of the effective transmission rate, compared to the volatility reduction for a given policy $\alpha$.
+Indeed, it is easier to reduce the uncertainty on the number of infected people, compared to actually isolate individuals who have been identified as infected.
+We thus assume a linear dependency with respect to $\alpha$ for the volatility of both $S$ and $I$, while the effective transmission rate is chosen equal to $\beta \sqrt{\alpha}$, so that the number of infected people spreading the disease at time $t$ is actually given by $\sqrt{\alpha} I_t$.

-We can now consider the SIS model previously defined by \eqref{eq:SIS_deterministe}, but in its stochastic version: the number of infected, and therefore the number of susceptible, are impacted at each time $t$ by a Brownian motion $W_t$.
-More precisely, the dynamic of the epidemic is now given by the following system

-Similarly to the SIS model, we consider that the deterministic model SIR described by \eqref{eq:SIR_deterministe} is also subject to a noise in the estimation of the proportion of susceptible and infected individuals.
-Inspired by the stochastic SIR model in \citeauthor*{tornatore2005stability} \cite{tornatore2005stability}, the dynamic of the epidemic is now given by the following system

-Note that the proportion $R$ of individuals in recovery is also uncertain, but only through its dependency with respect to $I$.
-More precisely, we assume that there is no uncertainty on the recovery rate $\rho$, implying that if the proportion of infected individual is perfectly known, the proportion of recovered is also known without uncertainty.
-This modelling choice is consistent with most stochastic SIR models, and emphasises that the major uncertainty in the current epidemic is related to the non--negligible proportion of (nearly) asymptomatic individuals.
-Indeed, an asymptomatic individual may be mis--classified as susceptible.
-This is also the case for an individual in recovery, who has been asymptomatic, but the uncertainty is solely related to the fact that he was not classified as infected when he actually was.